 Build your brand and credibility

-Before you even begin to announce job openings, establish your company on the social media sites you target.
-Get involved in conversations and post information and comments that serve to inform your followers about your company and your values.
+Before you even begin to announce job openings, establish your company on your target's social media sites.
+Get involved in conversations and post information and comments that inform your followers about your company and your values.
 Through your engagement, you’ll establish your credibility and build trust in your organization.

-Social recruiting can not only save you time and money, it can help you expand your connections as you reach out for candidates.
-Just remember social recruiting is about engagement not selling.
-Build trust in your business and you’ll get the candidates you want and more than likely a steady stream of inquiries.
+Social recruiting can not only save you time and money; it can help you expand your connections as you reach out to candidates.
+Just remember, social recruiting is about engagement, not selling.
+Build trust in your business, and you’ll get the candidates you want and more than likely a steady stream of inquiries.